 • You have the right to counsel from a defense attorney.
 If you are arrested for drunk driving, your first call should be to an experienced Maryland DUI lawyer who can advise you of your rights, protect you from a violation of those rights, and help build a case for your defense.
 An arrest sets off a chain of events that can be confusing and overwhelming for anyone not immersed in the relevant areas of law.
 A drunk driving lawyer with our firm can help you navigate the criminal court system as well as administrative hearings with the Motor Vehicle Authority (MVA).
 Call as soon as possible after your arrest.

 When it comes to your defense, you want an attorney who is immersed in the relevant law and who has the experience necessary to obtain the best outcome for your case.
 Before entering private practice, attorney Ed Tayter served as an administrative law judge, presiding over more than 15,000 driver’s license suspension and revocation hearings.
 His experience with both the criminal and civil consequences of an arrest gives Mr. Tayter the knowledge to deftly handle all aspects of your case.
-Call Maryland DUI attorney Ed Tayter for a free initial consultation and evaluation of your case.
-Protect your rights and your record with the help of this uniquely qualified attorney.
+Protect your rights and your record by calling Maryland DUI attorney Ed Tayter for a free initial consultation and evaluation of your case.